vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Plate 52

-The Dh¯umreśvara Temple
+The Dhūmreśvara Temple

-The same tīrtha is also described in a (late) text called Sind¯uragirimāhā tmya (13.9–16, 48–52, 14.1–65).
-12 In this Māhātmya the ś¯udra is described as a bh¯umipālaka (op. cit.
+The same tīrtha is also described in a (late) text called Sindūragirimāhā tmya (13.9–16, 48–52, 14.1–65).
+12 In this Māhātmya the śūdra is described as a bhūmipālaka (op. cit.
 13.10) and an explanation is given for his name

 11 Bakker 1989b, 493; above, p.
 102. The inscription, as far as legible, does not mention the name Saivala. ´

 12 For this text, of which a longer recension also seems to have existed, see Bakker 1990b, 76; above, n.
 28 on p.
 90. Mirashi and Kulkarni (1939–40) refer to this longer recension in EI XXV, 11 n.
 7:

-The larger Sind¯uragirimāhātmya mentions Mahāśaivala as a name of the hill at Rāmt.¯ek in addition to the two names noticed above, and explains it as being due to Siva bringing the ´ Saivas to the hill.
-According to the colophon the Māhātmya has ´ been taken from the Kaumārakhan. ḍa of the Padmapurāṇa; but the portion dealing with Samb¯uka’s story seems to have been copied ´ verbatim from the Rāmāyaṇa of
+The larger Sindūragirimāhātmya mentions Mahāśaivala as a name of the hill at Rāmt.¯ek in addition to the two names noticed above, and explains it as being due to Siva bringing the ´ Saivas to the hill.
+According to the colophon the Māhātmya has ´ been taken from the Kaumārakhan. ḍa of the Padmapurāṇa; but the portion dealing with Sambūka’s story seems to have been copied ´ verbatim from the Rāmāyaṇa of